 The Group is exposed to financial risks through its use of financial instruments in its ordinary course of operations.
-The financial risks include market risk, interest rate risk, credit risk and liquidity risk.
+The financial risks include market risk (including interest rate risk and currency risk), credit risk and liquidity risk.
 The Group's overall risk management strategy seeks to minimise potential adverse effects on the Group's financial performance.
 Risk management is carried out by the senior management of the Group and approved by the board of directors.